dust39/FFL_Project_Data2/README.md

     1. Create your virtual environment
     2. Install the required packages using my generated requirements.txt.
 I created requirements.txt on a windows machine and in standard python.
     <>For those on other Operating Systems or Anaconda the only libraries/packages/modules that I used were: Pandas, Matplotlib, and ipython/ipykernel for the Jupyter portion.
-3. Run main.py from your command prompt:
+3. Navigate back to the cloned directory if different from virtual environment directory.
+Then run main.py from your command prompt:
     1. Nothing else is required from the user.
         - The script will iterate over 50 CSV files that contain yearly fantasy football scores.
 As noted above: The script will then concatenate all 50 CSV files into one large data frame, add a year column, and filter out unwanted data.
 Finally the script will output one main CSV file.
 This large master CSV file (named "Appended_FFL_data.CSV") will be used to create visualizations and analyze the fantasy football data.
 4. I also created a Juptyer Notebook with markdown to explain each block of my code for documentation.